telerik/winforms-docs/tools/visual-style-builder/getting-started.md

 # Getting Started

 ## Overview

 The purpose of this article is to introduce Telerik WinForms Visual Style Builder by describing the process of creating a simple theme for the RadButton control.
 This article emphasizes on all tricky moments that might occur while using the Visual Style Builder and explains them so that the user does not experience any issues when theming controls.
-The tutorial begins with the creation of all needed repository items for styling RadButton control and after that shows how apply them to the control.
+The tutorial begins with the creation of all needed repository items for styling a RadButton control and after that shows how to apply them.

 ## Creating a new Theme

 ![tools-visual-style-builder-getting-started 001](images/tools-visual-style-builder-getting-started001.png)

 Below the Preview part of the form you can see the Elements Grid which displays the currently available elements for the current tree view selection that can be styled.
 In general, these are the elements which, once styled, sum up to the final appearance of the corresponding control.
 On the image above you can see the RootRadElement currently displayed.
 When selecting a control from the tree view on the left, normally its root element is displayed in the elements grid.
 You can use this element to apply common styles for the whole control that are inherited throughout the element hierarchy (the hierarchy that begins from the RootRadElement) like Font, ForeColor etc.

 To apply a style to the RootRadElement you can choose two approaches: